NewUniverseEntrop/self-critical.pytorch/README.md

   2. pydub
   3. and other package in original readme
   4. ffmpeg
-  5. Potential issue with windows .. i used linux
+  5. Potential issue with windows .. i used linux to run
+  6. resnet101 model
   - Python 3
 - PyTorch 1.3+ (along with torchvision)
 - cider (already been added as a submodule)